 Pop into the gift shop for fun, ethically sourced gifts suitable for all ages!
 It’s a must-see final stop before you leave.
 With so many tempting ideas for gifts, you can even get them delivered straight to your door!
 Browse for the gift you want online and send them an email enquiry or give them a call!

 Don't forget!
 Upgrade your day ticket to an annual membership whilst at the park and enjoy unlimited entry to the zoo, plus lots of other exclusive perks.

 Keep an eye out for new arrivals around the zoo throughout the year!
-Marwell zoo is open from 10am 363 days a year, closing times and admission prices vary.
-Please check the Marwell website for full ticket prices, opening times and other details.
+Marwell Zoo is open daily from 10am, 363 days a year.
+Closing times and admissions prices vary.
+Please check the Marwell website for full ticket prices and other details.